-For the purposes of this Plan, emergency facilities include police, fire, emergency medical services (EMS) and emergency operations centers (EOC).
-The County has a highly coordinated and interconnected network of emergency facilities and services at the county and municipal level.
+For the purposes of this HMP, emergency facilities include police, fire, emergency medical services (EMS) and emergency operations centers (EOC).
+Sussex County has a highly coordinated and interconnected network of emergency facilities and services at the county and municipal level.
 The Sussex County Sheriff Department's Division of Emergency Management serves as the primary coordinating agency between local, state and federal agencies.
-In response to an emergency event, the Division will work with county and municipal health agencies and healthcare providers, emergency facilities and the County Sheriff's Office to provide aid to residents of the County.
+In response to an emergency event, the Division will work with county and municipal health agencies and healthcare providers, emergency facilities and the Sheriff's Office to provide aid to residents of the county.

-Each municipality is responsible for maintaining its own fire department with the exception of Walpack Township.
+Each municipality is responsible for maintaining its own fire department with the exception of Walpack Township who has a shared agreement with the Sandyston Township Volunteer Fire Department.
 Andover Township, Byram Township, Franklin Borough, Hamburg Borough, Hardyston Township, Hopatcong Borough, Newton Town, Ogdensburg Borough, Sparta Township, Stanhope Borough, and Vernon Township all maintain their own police department and provide support to surrounding municipalities.
 All of the municipalities also maintain their own emergency medical service facilities with the exception of Andover Borough, Branchville Borough, Hamburg Borough, Hampton Township, Sandyston Township, Sussex Borough, and Walpack Township.